Liner notes

-Liner notes (also sleeve notes or album notes) are the writings found on the sleeves of LP record albums and in booklets that come inserted into the compact disc jewel case or the equivalent packaging for cassettes.
+Liner notes (also sleeve notes or album notes) are the writings found on the sleeves of LP record albums and in booklets that come inserted into the compact disc jewel case or cassette j-cards.

 Origin

-Liner notes are descended from the program notes for musical concerts, and developed into notes that were printed on the inner sleeve used to protect a traditional 12-inch vinyl record, i.e., long playing or gramophone record album.
+Liner notes are descended from the program notes for musical concerts, and developed into notes that were printed on the outer album jacket or the inner sleeve used to protect a traditional 12-inch vinyl record, i.e., long playing or gramophone record album.
 The term descends from the name "record liner" or "album liner".
 Album liner notes survived format changes from vinyl LP to cassette to CD.
 These notes can be sources of information about the contents of the recording as well as broader cultural topics.

 Contents

 Common material

 Such notes often contained a mix of factual and anecdotal material, and occasionally a discography for the artist or the issuing record label.
 Liner notes were also an occasion for thoughtful signed essays on the artist by another party, often a sympathetic music journalist, a custom that has largely died out.
-However, the liner note essay has survived in retrospective compilations, particularly in box sets.
+However, the liner note essay has survived in reissues and retrospective compilations, particularly in box sets.
 It is also a tradition in Japan, especially for foreign artist releases.
 Liner notes often include complete song lyrics for the album.